anuwu/ERPLAG-Compiler/README.md

 3. Information regarding the language can be found in the /Docs folder
 4. The final grammar used by the compiler is written in a separate pdf in the folder
 5. Additional changes to the language are explained in "notes.txt" in the /Docs folder
+6. Get started on the language with some tutorial codes in the /Basics folder.

 ## Note
 **The compiler has been built only for 64-bit operating systems, running on x86_64 architecture, and tested on the following -**